googledatastudio/community-connectors/pagespeed-insights/README.md

-# PageSpeed Insights Community Connector
+# PageSpeed Insights Community Connector for Data Studio

-*This is not an official google product*
+*This is not an official Google product*

-This [Data Studio] [community connector] lets you see the Google [PageSpeed Insights] score for a given page on your website.
+This [Data Studio] [Community Connector] lets users query the Google [PageSpeed Insights] score for a given page on your website.

 This community connector uses the [Google PageSpeed Insights API].

+## Set up the Community Connector for personal use

+To use this Community Connector in Data Studio there is a one-time setup to deploy your own personal instance of the connector using Apps Script.

+### Deploy the connector

+Follow the [deployment guide] to deploy the Community Connector.

-## Try the connector in Data Studio
+## Using the connector in Data Studio

-You can try out the [managed deployment][production deployment] of the latest code.
+Once you've set up and deployed the connector, follow the [Use a Community Connector] guide to use the connector in Data Studio.

+**Note**: After using the connector in Data Studio, as long as you do not [revoke access], it will remain listed in the [connector list] for easy access when [creating a new data source].

-### Usage
+### Authentication: API Key

-1. Get a free api key from google.
-Visit the [page speed insights tutorial] and click the `get key` button to get your api key.
+The connector requires an API Key to authenticate and connect to your account.
+Follow the steps below to obtain a free API key from Google:

+1. Visit the [Page Speed Insights Tutorial], click **GET A KEY**.
-1. Paste the key into the credentials box.
+1. Paste the key into the credentials box during connector authentication.

-## Deploy the connector yourself

-Use the [deployment guide] to deploy the community connector yourself.
+## Troubleshooting

+### This app isn't verified

+When authorizing the community connector, if you are presented with an "unverified" warning screen see [This app isn't verified] for details on how to proceed.

-## Examples and use cases covered in the connector
+## Developer examples and use cases covered in the connector

 - **3rd party key based authentication** This community connector requires the use of a third-party 'key' based authentication.